 Psychological factors (e.g. anxiety, fear of death from choking or suffocation) often exacerbate any breathlessness resulting from physical disease.

 Occasionally breathlessness may be largely due to psychological factors.

 In such circumstances, good palliation depends on exploring the patient’s beliefs about their breathlessness and their concerns.
-Reliance on drug treatment alone will only result in partial control of breathlessness.
+Reliance on pharmacological treatment alone will lead to unsatisfactory control of breathlessness.